You can create distributed, real-time analytics solutions by using Apache Storm on Azure HDInsight.

-The pattern of reading an input tuple, emitting zero or more tuples, and then acking the input tuple immediately at the end of the execute method is very common, and Storm provides the IBasicBolt interface to automate this pattern.
+The pattern of reading an input tuple, emitting zero or more tuples, and then acking the input tuple immediately at the end of the execute method is common.
+Storm provides the IBasicBolt interface to automate this pattern.

-Joining two streams of data will vary between applications.
-For example, you could join each tuple from multiple streams into one new stream, or you could join only batches of tuples for a specific window.
+How data streams are joined varies between applications.
+For example, you can join each tuple from multiple streams into one new stream, or you can join only batches of tuples for a specific window.
 Either way, joining can be accomplished by using fieldsGrouping, which is a way of defining how tuples are routed to bolts.

 builder.setBolt("join", new MyJoiner(), parallelism) .fieldsGrouping("1", new Fields("joinfield1", "joinfield2")) .fieldsGrouping("2", new Fields("joinfield1", "joinfield2")) .fieldsGrouping("3", new Fields("joinfield1", "joinfield2"));

-When your topology depends on calculating a "top N" value, such as the top 5 trends on Twitter, you should calculate the top N value in parallel and then merge the output from those calculations into a global value.
-This can be done by using fieldsGrouping to route by field to the parallel bolts (which partitions the data by field value), and then route to a bolt that globally determines the top N value.
+When your topology depends on calculating a top N value, calculate the top N value in parallel.
+Then merge the output from those calculations into a global value.
+This operation can be done by using fieldsGrouping to route by field for parallel processing, and then route to a bolt that globally determines the top N value.

-For an example of this, see the RollingTopWords example.
+For an example of calculating a top N value, see the RollingTopWords example.